-The typ (type) header parameter MAY be used to declare the type of this complete JWS object in an application-specific manner in contexts where this is useful to the application.
+The typ (type) header parameter is used to declare the type of this complete JWS object in an application-specific manner in contexts where this is useful to the application.
 This parameter has no effect upon the JWS processing.
-The type value JOSE MAY be used to indicate that this object is a JWS or JWE using the JWS Compact Serialization or the JWE Compact Serialization.
-The type value JOSE+JSON MAY be used to indicate that this object is a JWS or JWE using the JWS JSON Serialization or the JWE JSON Serialization.
-Other type values typ values SHOULD either be registered in the IANA JSON Web Signature and Encryption Type Values registry Section 8.2 or be a value that contains a Collision Resistant Namespace.
+The type value JOSE can be used by applications to indicate that this object is a JWS or JWE using the JWS Compact Serialization or the JWE Compact Serialization.
+The type value JOSE+JSON can be used by applications to indicate that this object is a JWS or JWE using the JWS JSON Serialization or the JWE JSON Serialization.
+Other type values can also be used by applications.

-MAY be used, and if not understood, SHOULD be ignored.
 The typ value is a case sensitive string.
 Use of this header parameter is OPTIONAL.